robbievanleeuwen/section-properties/docs/user_guide/geometry.rst

    object is returned.

-   This gives ``sectionproperties`` geometries a *fluent API*, meaning that transformation methods can be chained together, see :ref:`label-advanced-geom` for further examples.
+   This gives ``sectionproperties`` geometries a *fluent API*, meaning that transformation methods can be chained together, see `Advanced Geometry Creation <../examples/advanced_geometry.ipynb>`_ for further examples.

 Align
 ^^^^^